It's an archive of sorts, although there are no dates and times. Kite

-Time to relieve some of that excess air pressure...
+It was time to relieve some of that excess air pressure.

-After bringing the kite down and shifting the towing point forward by a good 3 centimeters (1"+) the flying was much improved.
-Also, genuinely stable this time!
+After bringing the kite down and shifting the towing point forward by a good 3 cm (1 in.) the flying was much improved.
+Also, the kite was genuinely stable this time!

 A slight tug on the line would urge the kite up by just a few feet.
 There it would stay, not dropping back down, due to the tiny increase in wind speed compared to just a few feet lower.
 This was repeated several times.
 Amazing!
-Such a delicate balance of forces.
+It was such a delicate balance of forces.

 Eventually, with the sun going down behind a bank of cloud cover, it was time to wind the kite in.
-Right down to my hand, while a couple of guys gawked - possibly realizing for the first time that I had been flying a kite!
+It came right down to my hand, while a couple of guys gawked, possibly realizing for the first time that I had been flying a kite!
 I tend to fly so high that people just don't realize it's up there.

 Dowel Diamond Light-Air Antics

-With the power out for a few hours, it seemed a good idea to walk down to the local reserve with Aren.
-Not without a kite of course!
+With the power out for a few hours, it seemed a good idea to walk down to the local reserve with Aren—but not without a kite of course!
 There was just over an hour of sunlight left in the day and leaves were barely moving.
 But that's just how the Dowel Diamond kite likes it.

-It turned out to be quite an interesting outing with the pale orange Eddy-inspired tail-less kite.
-A few tows were necessary to contact perhaps the 3kph necessary to stay up there.
-Very marginal indeed, with the kite sometimes losing height on its face or in the gentlest possible tail-slides, before edging upwards again.
-In point form, here's a few highlights...
+It turned out to be quite an interesting outing with the pale orange Eddy-inspired tailless kite.
+A few tows were necessary to contact the perhaps 3 kph necessary to stay up there.
+This was very marginal indeed, with the kite sometimes losing height on its face or in the gentlest possible tail slides, before edging upwards again.
+In point form, here's a few highlights:

-Holding altitude at around 150 feet, but pulling so lightly that the 25cm (10 inch) wooden winder could just be left on the grass!
+Holding altitude at around 150 feet, but pulling so lightly that the 25 cm (10 in.) wooden winder could just be left on the grass!
 Later, I put the kite bag on it, just in case.
 I could have used the 20 pound line, rather than the 50 pound it was on.